raspberrypilearning/shakespearean-insult-generator/worksheet.md

 # Shakespearean insult generator

-Ever been lost for words?
+Ever been in the frustrating situation of being insulted by someone and wishing you had a bitingly funny zinger to come back with?
 In this resource you will write a Python script to generate insults, Elizabethan style.

 ## What is a CSV file?